Crystal-SDS/Crystal-Introspection/README.md

-# Crystal Introspection Middleware for OpenStack Swift
+# Crystal Metric Middleware for OpenStack Swift

 _Please visit [Crystal controller](https://github.com/Crystal-SDS/controller/) for an overview of all Crystal components._

+Crystal Metric Middleware is a middleware for OpenStack Swift that dynamically manages monitoring metrics.
 This repository contains the code of the inspection triggers that provide distributed controllers with introspective information on the state of the system at runtime.

 ## Requirements